mariuzka/pop2net/paper/paper.md

 # Summary

-Agent-based modeling is a scientific method used in fields such as social science, biology, and ecology to simulate the interactions of autonomous agents and study the resulting emergent phenomena.
+Agent-based modeling (ABM) is a scientific method used in fields such as social science, biology, and ecology to simulate the interactions of autonomous agents and study the resulting emergent phenomena.
 The relationships between agents that structure the simulated interactions are often represented by network graphs.
-Since empirical data on networks is rare, most of agent-based models (ABM) rely on artificially generated networks [@amblard_which_2015].
+Since empirical data on networks is rare, most of agent-based models rely on artificially generated networks [@amblard_which_2015].
 Consequently, generating a valid network structure at the beginning of a simulation, as well as accessing and modifying it during the simulation, are critical steps that must be managed in almost any agent-based model.

-Pop2net is a Python package that combines many steps related to network generation and management for agent-based modeling using a bipartite approach.
+Pop2net is a Python package that combines many steps related to network generation and management for ABM using a bipartite approach.
 Bipartite networks consist of two distinct types of entities, where edges are only formed between entities of different types.
 In Pop2net, relationships are represented as bipartite networks connecting agents and locations, with direct links existing only between agents and locations.
 However, when two agents are linked to the same location, they are considered indirectly connected through that shared location.